KodwoAmissah/Churn-Analysis-LP2-Project-/README.md

 ## DATASETS
 All datasets are included in this repository.

+## About model
+Our model contains the column transformer used for scaling and encodeing so there will be no need to use the 'col_pipe' to transform the inputs,just using the best model will automatically do the scaling and encoding.

 ## Summary

  | Project's Name | Published Article  | Deployed PowerBi |